Updated: Dec 30, 2022

 A qui tam lawsuit can have penalties up to three times the amount of actual injury done to the government, plus additional penalties for each California False Claims Act violation.
 Whistleblowers who experience reprisal from their employment are likewise protected.

-Whistleblower awards range from 15 to 30 percent of the amount recovered when money is found due to a tip.
+California whistleblower rewards range from 15 to 30 percent of the amount recovered when money is found due to a tip.
 The awards increase to 25–50% of the money recovered when the municipal or state government doesn't step in, and the whistleblower successfully pursues the lawsuit on their own.

 Whistleblower Protection Act of California